dimachine/multimodal-clustering-hadoop/README.md

 **Abstract**

-*The paper presents further development of distributed multimodal clustering.
-We introduce a new version of multimodal clustering algorithm for distributed processing in Apache Hadoop on computer clusters.
-Its implementation allows a user to conduct clustering on data with modality more or equal two.
+*This paper presents further development of distributed mul- timodal clustering.
+We introduce a new version of multimodal clustering algorithm for distributed processing in Apache Hadoop on computer clus- ters.
+Its implementation allows a user to conduct clustering on data with modality greater than two.
 We provide time and space complexity of the algorithm and justify its relevance.
-The algorithm is adapted for MapReduce distributed processing model.
-The program is implemented by means of Apache Hadoop framework is able to perform parallel computing on thousands of nodes.*
+The algorithm is adapted for MapRe- duce distributed processing model.
+The program implemented by means of Apache Hadoop framework is able to perform parallel computing on thousands of nodes.*